-First, understand that your boss may not know he is a bad boss.
+First, understand that your boss may not know they are a bad boss.
 A hands-off manager may not realize that failure to provide any direction or feedback is a symptom of a bad boss.
-What are the main management mistakes that they’re making and how do you go about coping with a bad boss?
+What are signs of a bad boss?

-1. Is there a compelling vision for the company, that projects a remarkable future, but few of the employees have heard of it or could explain it if asked?
+Is there a compelling vision for the company, that projects a remarkable future, but few of the employees have heard of it or could explain it if asked?
+Poorly communicating the company vision is a sign at being a bad boss.

-2. Is there a company mission that addresses customer needs, yet operations fails to measure progress towards the mission?
+Is there a company mission that addresses customer needs, yet operations fails to measure progress towards the mission?
+Poorly communicating the company mission is another sign at being a bad boss.

-3. Do business objectives focus on increasing revenue and profitability, yet assets are performing poorly, generating negative cash flows, or encumbered by debt?
+Do business objectives focus on increasing revenue and profitability, yet assets are performing poorly, generating negative cash flows, or encumbered by debt?
+Poorly chosen business objectives is a sign at being a bad boss.

-4. Is employee turnover mentioned (positive or negative) without noting what employee turnover or performance metrics are for the industry?
+Is employee turnover mentioned (positive or negative) without noting what employee turnover or performance metrics are for the industry?
+Employees tend to leave bad bosses so bad bosses tend to not talk about turnover because it is a reflection of their own management.

-6. Are there regular interactions with employees, yet failure to communicate the status of objectives, financials, or metrics?
+Are there regular interactions with employees, yet failure to communicate the status of objectives, financials, or metrics?
+Communicating the status of the business is something that bad bosses do because they are bad at communicating.

-7. Is money available for employee training, yet no measure of how that training helps the company achieve its goals?
+Is money available for employee training, yet no measure of how that training helps the company achieve its goals?
+Bad bosses use training budgets poorly.

-9. Is there a belief that all of the customers, employees, and vendors love the company, yet there’s no objective process for measuring their satisfaction on a frequent basis?
+Is there a belief that all of the customers, employees, and vendors love the company, yet there’s no objective process for measuring their satisfaction on a frequent basis?
+Bad bosses lack objective measures of customer satisfaction.

 Never be rude or give your boss a reason to talk bad about you.
 Be a better person than your boss.
 Part of coping with a bad boss is helping your boss to not be a bad boss.